TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

    rescued (by deleting some objects).
 The associated value is a string indicating what kind of (internal) operation ran out of memory.
-Note that because of the underlying memory management architecture (C's :c:func:`malloc` function), the interpreter may not always be able to completely recover from this situation; it nevertheless raises an exception so that a stack traceback can be printed, in case a run-away program was the cause.
+Note that because of the underlying memory management architecture (C's :c:func:`malloc` function), the interpreter may not always be able to completely recover kutoka this situation; it nevertheless raises an exception so that a stack traceback can be printed, in case a run-away program was the cause.